Case Published: November 2018

 B: Bone pain

-Before we move onto to the pathophysiology of myeloma cast nephropathy, or “myeloma kidney”, let’s talk about the gaps: the anion gap and the gamma gap.
-The anion gap, or a measure of “unmeasured anions” is calculated by subtracted the concentration of the major anions (chloride and bicarbonate) from the major cation (sodium).
+Before we move onto the pathophysiology of myeloma cast nephropathy, or “myeloma kidney”, let’s talk about the gaps: the anion gap and the gamma gap.
+The anion gap, or a measure of “unmeasured anions” is calculated by subtracting the concentration of the major anions (chloride and bicarbonate) from the major cation (sodium).
 Normally, a patient’s anion gap is determined by the albumin concentration – as albumin is the major anion.
 In monoclonal gammopathies like multiple myeloma, the secretion of a positively charged monoclonal protein can lead to a low anion gap.
 In our patient, the anion gap is 6 (lower than the normal value of 10-12).
 The gamma gap, or protein gap, is the difference between the total protein and serum albumin of more than 4 g/dL.
 This finding should lead to investigation for a polyclonal or monoclonal gammopathy.

-Myeloma cast nephropathy is caused by the interaction of freely filtered free light chains by the glomerulus and subsequent interaction of these light chains with Tamm-Horsfall protein which leads to cast formation, tubular obstruction, and ultimately tubular injury.
+Myeloma cast nephropathy is caused by the interaction of freely filtered free light chains by the glomerulus with Tamm-Horsfall protein which leads to cast formation, tubular obstruction, and ultimately tubular injury.
 When free light chains are found in the urine, we call them Bence Jones proteins (named for Henry Bence Jones who first described them in 1847).
 Our patient had 6 g of proteinuria per day – a value of more than 1 g of free light chains/day in the urine should raise suspicion for myeloma kidney.
 So if there’s so much proteinuria, why was the urinalysis negative for protein?
 The urinalysis is most sensitive albuminuria (and may not pick up non-albumin proteinuria, like immunoglobulin light chains).
 Another way to measure both albumin and non-alubmin proteinuria is the urine protein sulfosalicylic acid (SSA) precipitation test.

 Diagnosis of MM is confirmed with a bone marrow biopsy to look for the percentage of monoclonal plasma cells as well as serum protein electrophoresis (which can identify a monoclonal or “M” spike) and immunofixation (detects and types the protein).
 Serum free light chain levels should also be investigated to look for an abnormal ratio of kappa to lamba immunogloblulin light chains, again suggesting monoclonality.
 In this case, the SPEP identified an M-spike in the gamma zone and immunofixation typed it as immunoglobluin G (IgG).